waseemwaheed/documentchat/README.md

 # README

 ## Project description
-A document chat application with with Streamlit based web application.
+A document chat application with Streamlit based web application.

 The application allows the user to upload one or more pdf documents and then interrogate them using natural english.